rahulrawat03/cms/README.md

 ### Primitives

 These are the basic types using which complex schema can be created.
-There are four of these foundation types :
+There are five of these foundation types :

 - `string`
 - `number`
+- `boolean`
 - `image`
 - `file`